ScribeLabsAI/scribeAuth/README.md

 - In case you suspect that your refresh token has been leaked, you can revoke it with `revoke_token`.
 This will also invalidate any access/id token that has been issued with it.
 In order to get a new one, you'll need to use your username and password again.

 - You can get your federated id by using `get_federated_id` and providing your id token.
 The federated id will allow you to use `get_federated_credentials` to get an access key id, secret key and session token.

+- Every API call to be made to Scribe's API Gateway needs to have a signature.
+You can get the signature for your request by using `get_signature_for_request`.
+Provide the request you'll be using and your credentials (use `get_federated_credentials` to get them).

 ## Command line